 - Manufacturing Overhead Cost.

 Product costs are one of the most important costs managers need to know.
-Knowing the cost of a product is a necessity to make sure that its price correctly or the company should increase or decrease production or even discontinue the product altogether.
+Knowing the cost of a product is a necessity to make sure that its price correct or the company should increase or decrease production or even discontinue the product altogether.

-Most of the companies use two different definitions of costs that are total product cost and Inventoriable product cost.
-The total cost is used by the company for internal decision making.
+Most companies use two different definitions of costs that are total product cost and Inventoriable product cost.
+The total cost is used by the company for internal decision-making.
 It includes all the costs of the value chain.

 Company management needs to know the total costs to price goods high enough to cover these costs and still make a normal profit.
 Inventoriable product costs, sometimes just product costs, are only incurred during the value chain’s production stage.
 Inventoriable product costs are required for the cost of the assets, that is inventory, rather than total product costs.

 Head-to-Head Comparison Between Period Cost vs Product Cost (Infographics)

-Below are the top 7 differences between Period Cost vs Product Cost:
+Below are the top 7 differences between Period Cost and Product Cost:

 Key Differences Between Period Cost vs Product Cost

-Let us discuss some of the major differences between Period Cost vs Product Cost:
+Let us discuss some of the major differences between Period Cost and Product Cost:

-- Product cost is that cost which is directly or indirectly traceable with the product is called as the product cost.
-Direct cost like direct material cost and direct labour cost and indirect cost like manufacturing overhead.
-Period cost is a cost which is not traceable with the product is called as a period cost.
+- Product cost is that cost that is directly or indirectly traceable with the product is called the product cost.
+Direct costs like direct material costs and direct labor costs and indirect costs like manufacturing overhead.
+Period cost is a cost that is not traceable with the product is called a period cost.
 It means that period cost has nothing to do with the product.

-- Simply we can say that product cost is the cost which is considered for valuation of inventory, however, the period cost should not be considered for valuation of inventory.
+- Simply we can say that product cost is the cost that is considered for the valuation of inventory, however, the period cost should not be considered for valuation of inventory.

-- If cost is due to resources related to manufacturing and production then it is considered as product costs, many countries’ product cost also known as inventoriable costs, if the cost is not part of manufacturing process then it is considered as a period cost.
+- If cost is due to resources related to manufacturing and production then it is considered as product costs, many countries’ product cost also known as inventoriable costs, if the cost is not part of the manufacturing process then it is considered as a period cost.